 The UK Co-operative College, based in Manchester, is the educational arm of the British co-operative movement and home of the National Co-operative Archive.
 The College works with co-operatives throughout the world, promoting understanding of co-operative heritage, values and business structures.

-By focusing on the international development strategies and politics and educational provision of a unique organisation that represents both social movement and business interests these research projects are providing insights into under researched features of twentieth century social, political and business history, ranging from tensions between co-operatives and the state, to African co-operatives’ dependency on British banks, and the relationships between co-operation and the working class.
+By focusing on the international development strategies and politics and educational provision of a unique organisation that represents both social movement and business interests, these research projects are providing insights into under-researched features of twentieth-century social, political and business history.
+This ranges from tensions between co-operatives and the state, to African co-operatives’ dependency on British banks, and the relationships between co-operation and the working class.

 Museum displays in the Rochdale Pioneers’ Museum’s £1.5m redevelopment project completed in December 2012 (c.
 6,000 visitors per year)

 - Nick Mansfield, ‘Paternalistic consumer co-operatives in rural England, 1870-1930’, Rural History, 23, 2 (2012), pp.205-11.

 - David Stewart et al. (eds.), The Hidden Alternative: Co-operative Values, Past, Present and Future, (New York: United Nations University Press, 2012).

 - David Stewart, ‘“A party within a party”?
 The Co-operative Party-Labour Party alliance and the formation of the Social Democratic Party, 1974-81’, in The Hidden Alternative: Co-operative Values, Past, Present and Future, pp.137-156.